-How To Build A Net Net Stock Portfolio That Ed Thorp Would Love
+How to Build A Net Net Stock Portfolio

 This guest article on how to build a net net stock portfolio was written by Net Net Hunter member Xavier Hill and may or may not reflect the beliefs of anybody else at Net Net Hunter.
 Photo above by Justin Ladia.

 Portfolio management convention requires you to have a “balanced” portfolio that reduces overall beta and maximizes alpha, but why follow convention?

 What if we instead overweight our net net stock portfolio with a few great opportunities and ignore diversifying risk?
 What if after having done the research we determine that an opportunity is both too good and true?

 For net net investors we are continually scouring the market for opportunities and while Net Net Hunter provides us with lots of opportunities, some are inevitably better than others.
 Therefore provided we have done the research, we need to be prepared to be far heavily weighted on the best stocks in order to generate the best returns.

 I feel Warren Buffett’s ability to go overweight stocks he knows are trading well below intrinsic value is perhaps his most underrated skill.
 While Buffett is incredibly intelligent and has an unbelievable temperament, it is his ability to invest big time in a bargain stock that sets him apart from so many other investors.
 Buffett does not worry about a balanced portfolio, he understood from an early point in his career that great opportunities are rare, so when they come around you need to commit.